RillingDev/rilling.dev/01.blog/13.modern-javascript-workflow/item.md

 icon: line-chart
 ---

-While the JavaScript ecosystem is often criticized for being too complex and/or having way too many dependencies and tools (and rightfuly so most of the time), we should keep in mind that most of them are used for a reason: Linters help you prevent and find bugs, bundlers and minifiers improve performance, etc.
+While the JavaScript ecosystem is often criticized for being too complex and/or having way too many dependencies and tools (and rightfully so most of the time), we should keep in mind that most of them are used for a reason: Linters help you prevent and find bugs, bundlers and minifiers improve performance, etc.
 This article tries to highlight tools which you might find useful and might improve your workflow.

 ## Use-cases
 This article compares tools with relation to which project types profit from them.
 We will look at the following types:

-- Traditional Website: A Static HTML or Serverside-rendered website, with little JavaScript used
+- Traditional Website: A Static HTML or server-side-rendered website, with little JavaScript used
 - Web-App: A website using quite a lof of JavaScript, most of the time powered by some kind of framework
 - Library: A general purpose library that will be used/included by "real" applications
 - NodeJS module: A project which is build to be used only inside NodeJS